 Can we come to see the puppies?

-For the health and well-being of the pups, we do not allow visitors before 5 weeks of age.
-You can come to one of our nurseries after their 5th week to see the puppies in person (when we return to in-person visits), and choose at that time.
+For the health and well-being of the pups, we do not allow visitors before 6 weeks of age.
+You can come to one of our nurseries on or after their 6th week to see the puppies in person (when we return to in-person visits), and choose at that time.
 This opportunity is reserved for those who have already put down a deposit on a puppy.